This post was originally published on December 8, 2014.

 Winter provides beautiful snowy landscapes that are perfect for your seasonal pictures.
-Just make sure that you store your camera correctly for your photo shoot.
+Ensure you store your camera correctly for your photo shoot.

 Cameras thrive on temperature consistency.
 If you move from the cold outdoors to a warm room afterward, condensation can build up on your lens, destroying your camera.

-Instead, store in a consistent environment that keeps your camera as close to room temperature at all times—65-75 degrees Fahrenheit at 20-80% humidity—to play it safe.
+Instead, store in a consistent environment that keeps your camera as close to room temperature at all times—65-75 degrees Fahrenheit at 20-80%—to play it safe.
 When you’re on the go, keep your camera safe, snug and warm in a camera bag.

 For additional pointers and considerations specific to your camera model, please consult your camera’s purchasing manual.

 Cold weather and electronic devices don’t mix.
 In addition to battery issues, the chill can crack or damage the effectiveness of internal components, making the device inoperable.
 As with other item types, keep electronics at room temperature to protect.